Frequently Asked Questions

 I want to be a vendor at the festival?

 Please see our vendor section of the website for more information.

 I want to perform at the festival?

 Please see the artist submission section of the website for more information.

-Do I need a festival wristband for the inflatable land?
+Do I need to pay for the inflatable land?

-No. Festival wristbands are only required for the gated/concert area of the festival.
-All activities such as the inflatable land, community groups and vendors do not require a festival wristband.
+No. Tickets are only required for the concerts inside Memorial Gardens.
+All activities such as the inflatable land, community groups and children’s activities are free to the public.

-Does my child require a wristband to get into the gated/concert portion of the event?
+Does my child require a ticket to get into the concert portion of the event?

 Can I bring my bicycle and what can I do with it when I’m there?